 When installing the Aquagate internally, it may become difficult to read and adjust the LED display.
 To solve this problem, Cooler Master has provided this blank 5.25 bay cover designed to hold the LED display.
 The front panel unit wasn't removed for these photos, but it does show the back of the LED display and the included extension cable.

 The back side of the Aquagate is pretty straightforward.
 There are two quick connect ports (water in, water out), a power plug, and an interface port.
 It should be noted that the quick connects are very unique in that they will not leak.
 An internal valve stops the flow of water when the barbs are removed and self seals when they are installed.
-The same is true for the barbs (in reverse wink smile).
+The same is true for the barbs (in reverse ).

 Always being one who wants to know how something works, I've taken a few shots of the internals of the Aquagate.
 The components are fairly simple; pump is towards the top, radiator to the left and reservoir at the bottom of the photo.
 The radiator is rather small, but it contains a fair number of water channels to increase cooling efficiency.